- How do I get started?

 There are required prerequisites for some classes.
 A prerequisite is previous background or course completion that is required before entry into another class.
 You must have completed the prerequisite at a SDCCD campus or submit evidence of meeting the prerequisite elsewhere, in order to register for the class.

 It depends.
 There are some courses that have prerequisites; you cannot register for them unless you are able to demonstrate that you are at the skill level necessary to complete the course.
 At this campus, many of the math and English courses have prerequisites.
 The assessment score is one way to demonstrate readiness for those courses.
+You do not have to take the assessment exam at City College If you have assessment results from a different California Community College, taken within the last 3 years, or if you have already completed a college level math and/or English course at an accredited college.

 13. How many units must I take to be considered full-time?